shannonbhati/learning-ui/README.md

 # learning-ui
-will try to learn jquery in this code
+will try to learn jquery in this code ok.